Responsible:

 Terms used

-“Profiling” means any type of automated processing of personal data, which consists in using that personal data to evaluate certain personal aspects relating to a natural person, in particular aspects relating to work performance, economic situation, health, personal Analyze or predict the preferences, interests, reliability, behavior, location or movements of that natural person.
+‘Profiling’ means any form of automated processing of personal data consisting of the use of personal data to evaluate certain personal aspects relating to a natural person, in particular to analyse or predict aspects concerning that natural person’s performance at work, economic situation, health, personal preferences, interests, reliability, behaviour, location or movements.

-“Processor” means a natural or legal person, public authority, institution or other body that processes personal data on behalf of the controller.
+“Processor” means a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller.

 Relevant legal bases